slateci/slate-client-server/resources/docs/server_testing.md

 2. Click the gear icon and fill out the connection details.
 For example:

    ![clion remote development](./images/clion_cloudlab_sshconfig.png)
-3. Finish the connection wizard in CLion and the IDE should open.
+3. Finish the connection wizard in CLion where the project path is `/users/<cloudlab user>/checkout` and the IDE should open.

 ### Running Tests